WaveringAna/DEXtrading/README.md

 * #### Langauge:
-  * ~ Python and NodeJS are good options, I really want to do a project in Go though. ~
+  * <s>Python and NodeJS are good options, I really want to do a project in Go though.</s>
   * It shall be go!